 REQUIRED:

-Andrea Cupp: This protocol allows for an in-vivo, in-depth examination of the ovary microenvironment, enabling users to determine follicle growth and development, as well as steroidogenesis and abundance of immune molecules [1].
+Andrea Cupp: This protocol allows for an in-vitro, in-depth examination of the ovarian microenvironment, enabling users to determine follicle growth and development, as well as steroidogenesis and abundance of immune molecules [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 4.1. and 4.4.

-Andrea Cupp: One advantage of this technique is the ability to evaluate changes in the ovarian microenvironment and emerging follicles and assess the unique interplay caused by the addition of specific hormones [1].
+Andrea Cupp: One advantage of this technique is the ability to directly evaluate changes in the ovarian microenvironment and emerging follicles and assess the unique interplay caused by the addition of specific hormones [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 4.2.